 GrantWatch ID#: 164012

-The minimum grant award is $2,500; the maximum grant award is $20,000.
-Maximum funding levels are based on the population of the library service area for public libraries and the school district population for school districts.
+The minimum grant award is $2,500 / Maximum amount is based on library service area for public libraries and the school district population for school districts

-The grant period runs from February 1, 2018 to August 15, 2018.
-All programs are to take place during the traditional summer library program months of mid-May through mid-August—outside your community’s regular school year—with the requirement that libraries conduct the summer program a minimum of eight weeks.
+The grant period runs from February 1, 2019 to August 16, 2019.
+All programs must be a minimum of eight weeks and are to take place during the traditional summer library program months of mid May through mid-August—outside your community’s regular school year.

 This grant is open to all public libraries that receive state aid.
 School libraries are eligible to apply for this grant if located in a community where access to a public library summer library program is not possible.